Mauricio Dubon Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender the most home runs in baseball (141 total, 1.4 per game).
+- The Athletics surrender the most home runs in baseball (142 total, 1.4 per game).

-- Blackburn makes the start for the Athletics, his ninth of the season.
-He is 1-2 with a 5.48 ERA and 44 strikeouts in 42 2/3 innings pitched.

-- In his last time out on Tuesday, the right-hander tossed 5 2/3 innings against the Boston Red Sox, giving up six earned runs while surrendering nine hits.
+- In his most recent appearance on Wednesday, the righty threw 5 2/3 scoreless innings against the Boston Red Sox while surrendering three hits.

-- In nine games this season, the 29-year-old has amassed an ERA of 5.48, with 9.3 strikeouts per nine innings.
-Opponents are hitting .305 against him.
+- The 24-year-old has put up a 5.79 ERA and 8.8 strikeouts per nine innings in 13 games this season, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.